accesscode-2-1/unit-0/2015-03-10_for-loops-methods.md

 3. The method name, in this case `add`.
 4. Parameters, a comma-separated list in parentheses.
 Notice each parameter has a type.
 5. An exception list.
 Do not worry about this for now.
 6. The method body.
-Just like a `while`, `if`, or `for` statement body, the method body is in brackets.
+Just like a `while`, `if`, or `for` statement body, the method body is in curly braces.

 > **Exercise:** Write a method `subtract` that takes two parameters two `int x` and `int y` returns the difference, subtracting y from x.